 The Problem – Disability Severance Pay Incorrectly Taxed

 Thousands of military members are either voluntarily or involuntarily separated from the military each year.
-Many of these veterans are eligible to receive separation pay, which is normally taxed at the 20% – 25% range.
+Many of these veterans are eligible to receive separation pay, normally taxed at the 20% – 25% range.

 These veterans had taxes incorrectly withheld from their separation pay and are due refunds from the IRS.
 Members will need to file an amended tax return.